kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 ### Macros { #macros }

-The most frustrating part of writing SQL queries can be listing and keeping the columns and fields of an entity up to date.
+The most frustrating part of writing SQL queries can be listing and keeping the columns and fields of a view up to date.

-In order to solve this problem you can use special macros constructions within the SQL query within the `@Query` annotation.
+To solve this problem, use special macro constructions inside an `SQL` query in the `@Query` annotation.
-These constructions allow you to operate target [entity](#entity) and expand it into specific SQL constructions  and easily augment into SQL queries.
+These constructions operate on the target [view](#view), expand it into specific `SQL` constructions, and make it easier to extend `SQL` queries.
-Macros is an assistant when writing SQL queries, expands into constructions that the user could write with his own hands.
+A macro is a helper for writing `SQL` queries and expands into constructions that the user could write manually.

 The syntax of the macros looks as follows: `%{return#selects}`.

 1. The macros is limited by the syntactic construction `%{` and `}`
 2. The target of the macros is specified first, it can be either the name of any method argument or the return value using the `return` keyword
 3. Then the `#` character is used to separate the macros target and the macros command
-4. The macros command is then specified, which tells which SQL construction to expand the entity into
+4. The macros command is then specified, which tells which SQL construction to expand the view into

 ===! ":fontawesome-brands-java: `Java`"